GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 part of the
 [HTML5 Drag and Drop API](https://developer.mozilla.org/docs/Web/API/HTML_Drag_and_Drop_API)
 and [Clipboard events](https://developer.mozilla.org/docs/Web/API/Element/copy_event).
 It can be used to transfer data between source and receiving targets.
-This API [ready to use](https://caniuse.com/mdn-api_datatransfer_setdata) in all modern desktop browsers.
+This API is [ready to use](https://caniuse.com/mdn-api_datatransfer_setdata) in all modern desktop browsers.

 The drag-drop and copy-paste interactions are often used for interactions within a page